 Albany Junior Senior High School

-- Albany Junior Senior High School's student population of 226 students has grown by 5% over five school years.
+- Albany Junior Senior High School's student population of 224 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 7-12|

 - Albany Junior Senior High School is ranked within the bottom 50% of all 7,999 schools in Texas (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 9:1 has stayed the same over five school years.